BetterStackHQ/gcp-dataflow-pubsub-to-betterstack/README.md

 The template supports the following optional parameters:

-- `batch_size` - Number of messages to batch before sending to Better Stack.
+- `batch_size`: Number of messages to batch before sending to Better Stack.
 Default: 100
-- `window_size` - Window size in seconds for batching messages.
+- `window_size`: Window size in seconds for batching messages.
 Default: 10
-- `max_retries` - Maximum number of retry attempts for failed requests.
+- `max_retries`: Maximum number of retry attempts for failed requests.
+Uses exponential backoff between retries.
 Default: 3
-- `initial_retry_delay` - Initial delay between retries in seconds.
+- `initial_retry_delay`: Initial delay in seconds between retries.
+The delay doubles with each retry attempt.
 Default: 1

-You can include these parameters in your Dataflow job by adding them to the run command, e.g. `gcloud dataflow flex-template run ... --parameters window_size=30`.
+You can include these parameters in your Dataflow job in Optional Parameters section during creation in UI, or by adding them to the `gcloud dataflow flex-template run` command - e.g. `--parameters window_size=5`.

 ## Releasing new version